-- (i) All examination results must be approved by the relevant Faculty Boards, or their Executive Committees, before publication. - (ii) All officially approved examination results will be published as soon as they become available. - (iii) Confirmation of results is also posted to students and made available via the Internet and a voice retrieval system.
+- (iii) Confirmation of results is also posted to students and made available via the Internet and a voice retrieval system.
 The Institution cannot be held responsible for such results not being received.
 The onus therefore is on the student to check the relevant notice board or at the Faculty Office in order to ascertain the results.
-Non-receipt of posted results will not be accepted as a valid reason for missing deadlines for applications for remarks, scanning, supplementary examinations, etc. - (iv) Under no circumstances will results be given verbally by the Institution.
+Non-receipt of posted results will not be accepted as a valid reason for missing deadlines for applications for remarks, scanning, supplementary examinations, etc. - (iv) Under no circumstances will results be given verbally by the Institution. - (m) Withholding of examination results and graduation certificates The examination results of a student may be withheld for any of the undermentioned reasons occurring at the time of publication of examination results and/or the certificate of a diplomate/graduate may be withheld for any of the undermentioned reasons occurring at the time a person meets the academic requirements in order to graduate:

-(m) Withholding of examination results and graduation certificates The examination results of a student may be withheld for any of the undermentioned reasons occurring at the time of publication of examination results and/or the certificate of a diplomate/graduate may be withheld for any of the undermentioned reasons occurring at the time a person meets the academic requirements in order to graduate:
+(i) failure to pay any outstanding monies owed to the Institution;

-- (i) failure to pay any outstanding monies owed to the Institution; (Amended wef 2012/01) - failure to return any property on loan from the Institution of R100 or more in value, unless prior arrangement has been made with the department concerned; - (iii) failure to submit valid documentary proof of admission requirements; - (iv) failure to return or to pay the replacement value of material due to the Institution library; or - (v) pending the outcome of a disciplinary enquiry concerning a breach of examination rules and/or procedure; or - (vi) pending any enquiry into a student's year/semester mark, examination result and/or final result.
+- (Amended wef 2012/01) - (ii) failure to return any property on loan from the Institution of R100 or more in value, unless prior arrangement has been made with the department concerned; - (iii) failure to submit valid documentary proof of admission requirements; - (iv) failure to return or to pay the replacement value of material due to the Institution library; or - (v) pending the outcome of a disciplinary enquiry concerning a breach of examination rules and/or procedure; or - (vi) pending any enquiry into a student's year/semester mark, examination result and/or final result.